VACUMM/sonat/doc/source/core.rst

 applied to ensemble states and observation errors.

-When the ensemble states normalisation factor is not provided, is is computed with using the standard deviation.
+When the ensemble states normalisation factor is not provided, it is computed with using the standard deviation.
 As for the observation errors, the normalisation factor :math:`\sigma` is approximated using function :func:`sonat.misc.sqrt_errors_norm`